Lane County, Oregon

 Vinyl fencing is the ultimate set-it-and-forget-it option.
 No staining, no painting, no sealing.
 Ever.
 It resists rot, insects, and UV damage, and it handles Oregon's rain and humidity without warping or splitting.

 Available in white, tan, gray, and woodgrain finishes.
 Privacy, semi-privacy, picket, and ranch rail styles.
-Vinyl costs more upfront than cedar but saves money long-term with zero maintenance costs.
+Vinyl costs more upfront than cedar but saves money long-term with zero maintenance costs over its 25+ year lifespan.

 Why Homeowners Choose Vinyl